kenatiod/MUT/Understanding Machine Understanding.md

 By observing how an AI system grapples with these intentional breakdowns of logic and language, unique insights may be gained into the flexibility of its reasoning capabilities beyond just optimizing for well-defined tasks.

 Of course, one must be cautious about over-interpreting any "flashes of insight" from an AI as evidence of subjective experience or self-awareness.
-As artificial systems, they cannot be expected to have the same revelatory experiences as human practitioners of Zen.
+As artificial systems, they cannot be expected to have the same revelatory experiences as human practitioners of Zen, and within Zen as practiced by humans, the masters inform the students that "Maya" or delusions may occur during practice that must be pushed through to continue the path.

 However, koans represent a powerful tool for stress-testing the limits of machine understanding in controlled ways.
+This is especially true if the AI system can detect its own drift from grounded reality.
 Even negative results revealing the inability to transcend conventional patterns would be illuminating about the current scope and future potential of AI comprehension abilities.

 #### 5.1.9 -- Generating and Understanding Humor